Get a free, no obligation personal loan quote with rates as low as 9.99%

 What happens to a construction loan when construction is complete?

-Once construction is complete, you can either pay off your construction loan in full or refinance it into a mortgage.
+Once construction is complete, you can pay off your construction loan in full or refinance it into a mortgage.

 How many construction draws can I receive?